calculist/calculist.github.io/about.md

 Calculist is 100% open source (MIT license).
 It exists as a desktop app&nbsp;and a web app.&nbsp;The desktop app is&nbsp;<a href="https://github.com/calculist/calculist-desktop/releases" target="_blank">free to download</a>, and the web app is&nbsp;<a href="https://app.calculist.io/join" target="_blank">free to join</a> (or&nbsp;<a href="https://github.com/calculist/calculist-web" target="_blank">download</a>).<br>
 <br>
-Calculist was started by [Dan Allison](https://www.patreon.com/calculist).
+Calculist is built by [Dan Allison](https://danallison.github.io/).
+You can support Dan's work on Calculist through [Patreon](https://www.patreon.com/calculist).